Sign up to gain access to thousands of marketing resources! Don’t worry … It’s FREE!

 Here are just a few highlights from our conversation:

-Katie and I talked about much more, including the future of ABM, the importance of video to your marketing efforts, and which tools DiscoverOrg uses as part of their own ABM process, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
+Scott and I talked about much more, so be sure to listen to the entire show, which you can do above, or download the mp3 and listen at your convenience.
 Of course, you can also subscribe to the Marketing Smarts podcast in iTunes or via RSS and never miss an episode!

 Music credit: Noam Weinstein.